 6. Indian sweet potato and dhal pie

 If you’re looking for a cheap and easy mood-boosting dinner, look no further than our Indian sweet potato and dhal pie.
 Packed full of fibre-rich vegetables, this is a great plant-based option.
 Lentils offer a generous supply of protein, iron and B vitamins which work together to support mood and energy balance.
-Try serving it with our garlicky greens for a further mood-boosting kick.
+Try serving it with our garlicky greens for added fibre.

 If you love vegetables, why not try some more of our great plant-based recipes?